Shadowdoom9 (Andi)'s Reviews

 Year: 2023

 The brand new Mechina album Bellum Interruptum has made me curious about that band's new harsh vocalist Dave Lowmiller's previous band A Dark Halo.
 This band has already had some ties with Mechina whose clean vocalist Mel Rose joined A Dark Halo for their new album Omnibus One.
-The first album A Dark Halo is an amazing gem of industrial/cyber metal for fans of the genre and Mechina!
+The first album A Dark Halo is an awesome gem of industrial/cyber metal for fans of the genre and Mechina!

 Catalyst was released in 2006, 17 years before their next album.
 Their brand of industrial/cyber metal is basically what Fear Factory had at the time but made better and more futuristic.
 Still the music here is quite unique and can get listeners hooked with the synths and guitars.